Scooter Braun Calls Taylor Swift’s ‘Lover’ Album ‘Brilliant’ In Supportive Tweet

 “Regardless of what has been said the truth is you don’t make big bets unless you are a believer and always have been,” he tweeted.
 “Brilliant album with #Lover.
 Congrats @taylorswift13.
 Supporting was always the healthier option. #brilliantalbum #brilliantcampaign congrats.”

-The Inquisitr reported back in June that Braun announced that his company Ithaca Holdings LLC announced its acquisition of Big Machine Label Group, the label Swift was signed to and created her first six albums with.
+The Inquisitr reported back in June that Braun announced that his company Ithaca Holdings LLC bought Big Machine Label Group, the label Swift was signed to when she created her first six albums.
 Swift didn’t take the announcement lightly and created a Tumblr post expressing her distaste for the acquisition.
 The “Mine” singer referred to Braun as a “bully” and also shared that she was “grossed out” about the situation.
 She also shared that she found out about the business decision with the rest of the world.

-While many of Swift’s fans supported her after her post, including celebrities like Rihanna and Katy Perry.
+Many of Swift’s fans supported her after her post, including celebrities Rihanna and Katy Perry.
 Braun’s wife, Yael, debunked Swift’s allegations against the talent manager.
-In an Instagram post, Yael claimed that Swift knew about the acquisition all along and was “given the opportunity to own your masters” beforehand, which she reportedly passed up.
+In an Instagram post, Yael claimed that Swift knew about the acquisition all along and was “given the opportunity to own” her masters beforehand, which she reportedly passed up.

 During the promotion of Lover, Swift shared that the album was the first one the singer has owned since coming onto the music scene in the early 2000s.
-According to USA Today, the album has already gotten critical acclaim from outlets like Rolling Stone, The Independent and Variety.
-Variety, in particular, dubbed the 18-track album as “romantic.” upon its release.
+According to USA Today, the album has already gotten critical acclaim from outlets like Rolling Stone, The Independent, and Variety.
+Variety, in particular, dubbed the 18-track album “romantic” upon its release.

 While Swift is seemingly moving on to her next project, the singer revealed that she isn’t ready to let go of the music she’s created through the years.
 The “Love Story” singer shared that she plans to re-record her albums that were under Big Machine.